arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitReturnStmt(ctx *ReturnStmtContext)
     ExitReturnStmt is called when production returnStmt is exited.

+func (s *BaseArcParserListener) ExitShiftExpression(ctx *ShiftExpressionContext)
+    ExitShiftExpression is called when production shiftExpression is exited.

 func (s *BaseArcParserListener) ExitStatement(ctx *StatementContext)
     ExitStatement is called when production statement is exited.